teejaydub/grids/README.md

 ### SymbolsNumericByDiameter

 When the size of the puzzle is known, sets the symbol set to the numbers from 1 to the diameter.
-The diameter is the size in  any dimension, but if any dimensions have different sizes, raise an exception.
+The diameter is the size in any dimension.
+Requires that the size be equal in all dimensions.

 ### EachDimensionIsCompletePermutation

 Creates a `RegionsAreCompletePermutation` constraint, with a region list consisting of each row and each column, up to the number of dimensions.

-### RegionConstraint

-Constructor arguments:

-* `regions` - A list of grid squares that this constraint applies to.
-Can be parsed from the YAML input styles described above.

-#### RegionsAreCompletePermutation
+### RegionsAreCompletePermutation

-A `RegionConstraint`.

 Each region listed must contain exactly one of each symbol in the symbol set.
 An exception is raised if any region is not the same size as the symbol set.

+### RegionIsCompletePermutation

+The same, but including only a single region.

+### RegionPermutesSymbols

+The same, but with a subset of the puzzle's full symbol set.

+This class is where all the solving techniques are implemented for `Region` constraints; other constraints reduce to this one.

 ### MathOpConstraint

-A `RegionConstraint`.

 Constructor arguments:

+* `region` that the constraint applies to
 * `operator` - A function applied to the numeric values of all symbols in the region.
 * `target` - A numeric value that the operator must return.